 The fiber content in barley, especially the cholesterol-lowering soluble fiber beta-glucan, makes this versatile grain an excellent addition to the health conscious consumer's diet.

 To cook one cup of hulled barley, add 3 cups of water and bring to a boil then simmer for 45-60 minutes.
-After cooking will yield 3 _ cups.
+After cooking will yield 3 cups.

-They buy the best quality as close to home as possible, and wherever possible, they maintain grower identity.
+Grain Place Foods buy the best quality as close to home as possible, and wherever possible, they maintain grower identity.